DETAILED ACTION

 a pressure sensor configured to measure a pressure when the contact section is pressed against the target position (Figs. 1, 2, 6, 7: hardness detector 6; Page 2/15: “The hardness measuring sensor 6 includes, for example, a pressure sensor for measuring a repulsive force when it comes into contact with a living tissue…”),

 Re.
-Claim 8: Hirata as modified by Sano teaches the invention according to claim 5.
+Claim 8: Hirata as modified by Kurdy and Sano teaches the invention according to claim 5.
 Hirata further teaches the invention wherein the distance measurement sensor measures the distance to the reference position without contact (Page 2/15: “The distance sensor 7 comprises a semiconductor laser 9 for emitting laser light and a photodiode 10 for detecting the intensity of the reflected light.
 The distance measurement is performed by changing the intensity of the detected light according to the distance.
 Is what you do.
 The four distance sensors 7 are arranged at equal intervals at four locations around the hardness measurement sensor 6.
 These distance sensors 7 are also covered on the front so as not to come into direct contact with the living body”).

 Claim 2 is rejected under 35 U.S.C.
 103 as being unpatentable over: